 ERP therapy takes the opposite approach.
 Instead of trying to stop your obsessive thoughts with reassurance, you welcome them.
 The idea behind ERP therapy is that exposure to these thoughts is the most effective way to treat OCD.
 When you continually engage in compulsions like reassurance, it only strengthens your need to complete them in the future.
 In this example, a patient may feel better after a CBT session, but become dependent on the therapist’s reassurance or may quickly spiral into another cycle of obsession and compulsion when the doubt commonly experienced with OCD kicks in– but what if?
 On the other hand, when you prevent yourself from engaging in your compulsions, you teach yourself a new way to respond, provide yourself with the opportunity to learn that the feared outcome won’t occur or that you can handle it if it does, and will very likely experience a noticeable reduction in your anxiety.

-If you’re interested in learning about ERP, you can schedule a free call with the NOCD clinical team to find out how this type of treatment can help you.
+If you’re interested in learning about ERP, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment to find out how this type of treatment can help you.
 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.